 Meet the Artist and Learn How Horned Lizards are Made

 Using the small lizard as a model, Tom carved his first Horny Toad, which he produced as a scatter pin.
-He found that his little Horny Toad was his biggest attention getter.
-When he just held up his Horny Toad scatter pin people would stop to see it.
+He found that his little Horny Toad was his biggest attention-getter.
+People would stop to see it when he just held up his Horny Toad scatter pin.

-It seemed that he wasn't the only one who grew up playing with Horny Toads.
+It seemed that he was not the only one who grew up playing with Horny Toads.
 People not only stopped but they related their childhood stories about playing with Horny Toads.
-Many of the people from the rural communities and Native American Pueblos began telling Tom legends and stories about the Horny Toad from their own cultures.
+Many people from the rural communities and Native American Pueblos began telling Tom legends and stories about the Horny Toad from their own cultures.

 How our Creations are Made